Brasilibr/jvar/README.md

 bool isObject();

-# Indicadores de tamanho
+# Size Indicators

-size_t size(); //mostra a quantidade de elementos (string, object, array ou 0) size_t memoryFootPrint(); //mostra quanta memoria o objeto está usando bool isEmpty(); //true se size for 0
+size_t size(); //show amount of elements (string, object, array or 0) size_t memoryFootPrint(); //show how much memory that object is using bool isEmpty(); //true if size is 0

-# Utilidades de objeto ou array

-No caso de uso com outros tipos retornará ainda valores na mesma forma, sempre com 1 elemento
+# Object and Array utilities

+In case of use with other types, it will still return values in the same form, always with 1 element.

-jvar entries(); //retorna j array com forma [ {"chave":valor}, ... ]
+jvar entries(); //returns j array in the form [ {"key":value}, ... ]
-// [{"0":valor}] para outros tipos
+// [{"0":value}] for other types
+// and [{"0":value,"1":value,...}] for array
- e [{"0":valor,"1":valor,...}] para array jvar keys(); //retorna j array com forma [ "chave1","chave2",... ] jvar values(); //retorna j array com forma [ "valor1",2,... ]
+jvar keys(); //returns j array in the form [ "key1","key2",... ] jvar values(); //returns j array in the form [ "value1",2,... ]

-# Utilidades de Array ou String
+# Array or String Utilities

 size_t indexOf(std::string str, size_t start=0);
-//Retorna posição de elemento de texto em um array ou posição do elemento dentro de uma string
-//std::string::npos caso contrário
+// Returns the position of a text element in an array or the position of an element within a string
+// std::string::npos otherwise

-# Utilidades de String
+# String Utilities

-jvar replaceAll( const std::string &search, const std::string &replace );
-//troca todas ocorrencias de "search" com "replace"

-jvar replace( const std::string &search, const std::string &replace );
-//troca a primeira ocorrencia de "search" com "replace"
+jvar replaceAll(const std::string& search, const std::string& replace);
+// Replaces all occurrences of "search" with "replace"

+jvar replace(const std::string& search, const std::string& replace);
+// Replaces the first occurrence of "search" with "replace"

 jvar substr(size_t start, size_t end);
-//retorna um pedaço da string delimitado por start e end
+// Returns a substring delimited by start and end

 jvar substr(size_t start);
-//retorna um pedaço da string delimitado por start e o fim da string

-//Atualmente só funciona com caracteres ASCII, há planos para abranger todo UTF-8 jvar toLowerCase();
+// Returns a substring delimited by start and the end of the string

+// Currently only works with ASCII characters, there are plans to cover all UTF-8 jvar toLowerCase();
 jvar toUpperCase();
 jvar toCapitalized();

-jvar split(std::string separator); // transforma string em um array delimitado por separator
+jvar split(std::string separator); // turns string into an array delimited by separator

-jvar join(std::string separator); //transforma um array em uma string unida por separator
+jvar join(std::string separator); // turns an array into a string joined by separator